-To help you find the best smoke detector / carbon monoxide detector combo unit, we tried out a multitude of products, testing for detection accuracy, with a mix of both ionization-based models and photoelectric models.
-We also populated the above list with hardwired and battery-powered products, preferring hardwired models with battery backup, so as to increase peace of mind.
+To help you find the best smoke detector / carbon monoxide detector combo unit, we researched a multitude of products, researching for detection accuracy, with a mix of both ionization-based models and photoelectric models.
+We also populated the above list of the best carbon monoxide detectors with hardwired and battery-powered products, preferring hardwired models with battery backup, so as to increase peace of mind.
 After all, the best smart home devices should be simple and easy.

 We also favored products with some bells and whistles, like models that issue alerts via human voice, so you can know exactly what is going on, and those that feature advanced sensors that actually pinpoint where in the home any danger is coming from.
 Finally, we made sure each product boasted a long-lasting warranty of at least two years, with some ascending to seven and ten years.
 Speaking of smoke, the best air purifier for smoke will clean your air.

 Smoke Detector / Carbon Monoxide Detector Buying Guide

 These products are packed with sensors to accurately detect if there is a fire or a carbon monoxide leak in your home.
 These sensors typically fall into two categories.
 Ionization-based sensors are better at detecting flaming fires, while photoelectric sensors are better at detecting smoldering flames.
 Each have their uses, though experts have concluded in recent years that photoelectric sensors are slightly more accurate.
 Carbon monoxide detectors are usually tested against a low CO level@@ 100 parts per million and a high CO level@ 400ppm.